Dumping out the loot sack: More rules and tools for GURPS Dungeon Fantasy thieves

 Unfinished variant of Daredevil

-Here’s a power-up suggestion that was neither adopted nor even named: a thievish version of the swashbuckler-favorite trait Daredevil, offering +1 on any skill rolls involving “unnecessary risk” – but only for acrobatic and mobility challenges.
+Here’s a power-up suggestion that was neither adopted nor even named: a thievish version of the swashbuckler-favorite trait Daredevil, offering +1 on any skill rolls involving “unnecessary risk” โ but only for acrobatic and mobility challenges.
 It wouldn’t aid most combat tasks, even something as flashy (but still useful, not “unnecessary”) as an Acrobatic Dodge.
 It would aid unnecessary parkour-fueled leaps up walls when simply running through the alley makes more sense, tic-tacs across a lava pool while the rest of the party wisely takes the bridge, cartwheels during a rooftop chase for no reason other than showing off, and climbs that needlessly choose the more dangerous route.
 Like regular Daredevil, the power-up would pair well with Overconfidence. (“Why would I need your rope to descend this steep, slimy cliff?
 I got skills.”)

 The regular Daredevil trait would cover the same challenges, so I see this idea as Daredevil with a limitation, cutting cost to 10 or even 5 points.
 Before you call that too cheap, keep in mind that a Talent boosting Acrobatics, Climbing, Jumping, and Running will accomplish pretty much the same thing and more (with no “unnecessary risks” needed).
 So while I like the concept of “Acrobatic Daredevil” (or “Reckless Traceur” or whatever we might call it), perhaps there’s simply no need for this power-up.

-That said, here’s a last-minute thought to keep the idea alive: To qualify as a “risk” that earns the bonus, a challenge should present a significant chance of failure to begin with.
+To qualify as a “risk” that earns the bonus, a challenge should present a significant chance of failure to begin with.
 (A stunt that looks insane but that still nets a success roll of 19 after Perfect Balance, etc. isn’t really a risk.)
-Imagine this: Our “Acrobatic Daredevil” power-up grants a +1 bonus only if the unnecessary risk has a final success roll (before Acrobatic Daredevil) of 15 or lower – and even better, offers a +2 bonus if the final success roll is 12 or lower, +3 if the roll is 9 or lower, and +4 if the roll is 6 or lower.
+Imagine this: Our “Acrobatic Daredevil” power-up grants a +1 bonus only if the unnecessary risk has a final success roll (before Acrobatic Daredevil) of 15 or lower.
+Even better, that +1 becomes a +2 bonus if the final success roll is 12 or lower, +3 if the roll is 9 or lower, and +4 if the roll is 6 or lower.

 The more insane the stunt, the greater the bonus!
 Now that I like.
 The only downside is that we’re now drifting away from the core concept of “it’s a variant on Daredevil”, and into all-new advantage territory.
 Unless… we retroactively changed Daredevil itself to work like that?
-The above does sound like a more exciting take on what should be an exciting advantage…
+That does sound like a more exciting take on what should be an exciting advantage…

 Well, I’ll leave that as something to play with in the future.
 Moving on…